semperfitodd/azure_pub_sub_pattern/README.md

 The last step of this logic app will be to remove the consumption lock from the message in Topic C0.
 ### Error Handling
 Any errors that occur during this process will be routed to Azure Event Grid.
 Event Grid will be configured with corresponding topics from the Azure Service Bus Namespace Topics; A0, A1, B0, B1, and C0.
 The Event Grid will also be configured with topics for each Azure Logic App workflow.
 When an error occurs in in either Service Bus or Logic App, the service with the error publishes a message to their corresponding topic.
-From there, the topic will then push a message to X Azure Service or Y webhook to be processed further.
-In this pattern, all Event Grid Topics will pushed to Azure an Azure Logic App configured with a workflow to send an email.

 ## Appendices
 ### Appendix A: Event Driven Architecture